Alignment of cryo-EM movies of individual particles by optimization of image translations: Introduction

 Here we aim to identify the translations \(\vec{t}_{z}\) for movies of individual ice-embedded particles that best bring the frames into alignment for each particle, without the use of rolling frame averages or fitted linear trajectories.
 In order to produce a robust and computationally efficient method for correcting the effects of beam-induced movement in small regions in images, or on individual small (\(<1\) MDa) particles, we pose the problem in terms of optimization.
 We propose an objective function based on the correlation of the Fourier transforms of individual frames with the sum of all frames.
 A well-established iterative optimization algorithm that makes use of partial derivatives of the objective function is then used to find the desired translation values.
 Once optimized, this objective function gives frame-to-frame trajectories for images of individual particles that show strong local correlation.
 We show that smoothing of trajectories for individual particles can be used to identify and correct beam-induced particle movement.
-These approaches were implemented in a new program, \textit{alignparts\_lmbfgs}.\\
+This approach, in combination with compensation for the fading of Fourier components due to radiation damage, was implemented in a new program that we call \textit{alignparts\_lmbfgs}.\\